Terrastories/terrastories/documentation/DEVELOPMENT.md

 ## Setting up your Development Environment

-If you are working in an internet-connected environment, you will need to add a valid Mapbox access token to your `.env` file in order for the Terrastories map to work (whether it is in the `dev` or `offline` profile).
-Alternatively, you may add an access token (and Mapbox map style) for a community via the Themes dashboard in the administrative menu, to get a map to work for that specific community only.
+If you are working in an internet-connected environment, we recommend you generate a free Protomaps API key and place it in your `.env` file.

+Alternatively, you may utilize our default .pmtiles Map Package to serve tiles locally.
+If you setup using `bin/setup`, these are already available for use.
+If not, you'll need to set them up using following our [map instructions](/map/README.md).

 ### Rails